Reviewing Charlie’s (CHUC) & Its Competitors

 Valuation and Earnings

-This table compares Charlie’s and its rivals top-line revenue, earnings per share (EPS) and valuation.
+This table compares Charlie’s and its peers gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue